maxray/maxray.github.io/_posts/2019-04-05-back-to-basics-c.markdown

 <a href="https://cssgridgarden.com/">https://cssgridgarden.com/</a> - a great game for learning grid.

 <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">css-tricks.com/snippets/css/a-guide-to-flexbox/</a> - a go to resource for all things front end.

+#### Credits:

+This tutorial was originally written and commissioned for Webdesigner Magazine - Issue 284.